godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 You travel at twice your normal rate.
 At the beginning of the next engagement, your hunting party gains a +2 circumstance bonus to initiative, unless the target Behemoth has the **Erratic** ability.
 ###### Lay A Trap
 *Exploration, Plan*
 **Requirement** You have a Trap item in your inventory;  You spend 10 minutes setting up and hiding a trap for an ambush.
 Select an item that meets the requirement, then explain how you hide it in the environment and a condition for it to trigger.
+Then, make an *average* *Creativity* test.
-During the next engagement in that area, the trap is undetectable by Behemoths and automatically springs when the condition is met.
+***Success***: During the next engagement in that area, the trap is undetectable by Behemoths and automatically springs when the condition is met.
 ##### Set an Ambush
 *Exploration, Plan*
 ##### Tracker